Bayesian and Frequentist Inference for Synthetic Controls: Introduction

 The BvM result may be of particular interest to applied researchers as it provides a new way to perform frequentist inference using synthetic controls that is computationally appealing.
-While the conditions for the result require a large number of pre-treatment periods relative to the number of donor units and the existence of a true synthetic control that distributes weight among many donor units, we show through simulations that BvM convergence can be achieved even in sparse settings.
+While the conditions for the result require a large number of pre-treatment periods relative to the number of donor units, we show through simulations that BvM convergence can be achieved for medium size panels even in sparse settings.

 This paper contributes to the synthetic control literature in two ways.
 First, it provides a new characterization result for synthetic controls under linear factor models.
 Given that these models are often used to motivate synthetic controls, we see our result as relevant to applied researchers; we provide conditions under which factor models are well suited to study synthetic controls.
 Our main results reinforce the rule of thumb in the literature that without good pre-treatment fit synthetic control estimates may be misleading (\citet{abadie2021using}, \citet{abadievives21}).
 However, we also expand the scope of the class of linear factor models that motivate synthetic controls.
 We show that the condition in \citet{ferman2021properties} that the treated unit factor loadings fall in the convex full of the donor unit factor loadings, while sufficient, might not be necessary; other factor structures may also motivate the use of synthetic controls.
+We see this a positive result, supporting design assumptions in synthetic control papers requiring the existence of weights that recover the true treated unit factor structure, as required for example in \citet{chernozhukov2021conformal} or as the limited confoundedness over units assumption enforces in \citet{imbens2023identificationinferencesyntheticcontrols}.

 Second, this paper contributes to the literature by providing a new inferential procedure.
 While other Bayesian synthetic control estimators have been proposed, implementations often drop the simplex assumption.
 We propose and justify theoretically a Bayesian synthetic control that preserves the simplex assumption.
 This feature is important for interpretability and to limit extrapolation.
 Importantly, it provides an easy way of evaluating if synthetic controls should be used to estimate a causal effect: by checking whether the synthetic treated unit can replicate the pre-treatment outcome of interest, the researcher is able to evaluate whether the synthetic control estimator is likely be biased, and whether their Bayesian model may be miss-specified.
 We implement our proposed Bayesian synthetic control in the \textit{bsynth} R-package and provide additional features to help researchers understand the posterior treatement effect distribution and implicit weight estimates.